 It is exciting though.
 Aside from a translation editor that’s built for segmentation of the source material (for ease of use and chunking of the work to be done), there’s also Translation Memory.
-This is a universally formatted database of your translated material for any language pair.
+This is a universally formatted database of your translated material for any language pairing.
 Ask your translation agency to send it over – it’s compatible with Text United.
 The more you, or translators, translate, the less work needs to be done, since it catches similarities with the previously translated material and suggests whatever could be re-used.

 Your international journey starts here

 Be nice to your developers and aid them by taking away anything that’s not related to programming, and allowing them to do what they do best – code!
-With the knowledge of website and web app architecture, you can now see how easy it is to take all the hassle out of the usual, archaic way of translating web content, and just start enjoying growing your business internationally.
+With a knowledge of website and web app architecture, you can now see how easy it is to take all the hassle out of the usual, archaic way of translating web content, and instead start enjoying growing your business internationally.